Making a Christmas card for my railroad

 The finished scene for the 2006 Christmas card.
 You can see the effect of the "falling snow" painted on the glass.
 I added the lettering on the image with my Paint Shop Pro XI computer program.
 I had some color prints made of this image to hand out to local friends, and I sent the digital image to out of town friends.
 Lotsa fun!

-Just to keep you up to date, this is the image used on my 2012 Christmas card.
+This is the image used on my 2012 Christmas card.
 The DSLR camera was placed inside an On30 enginehouse, looking out.
 The roof was lifted up a bit on the left to allow some light to shine inside.
 Canon XSi camera with Tamron 11-18mm lens at f/22.